Annual Crop Report

-Wine grape production continued their increase this year, posting a total production value of $226.9 million.
-Look for great 2013 vintage wines from our local winery corridor, named one of the top ten wine destinations in the world in January 2013.
-Leading varietals are Chardonnay, Pino Noir, and Merlot.
+Wine grape production increased again this year, posting a total production value of $247.3 million.
+Look for great 2014 vintage wines from our local winery corridor, named one of the top ten wine destinations in the world in January 2013.
+Leading varietals are Chardonnay, Riesling, Sauvignon Blanc, and Pinot Gris.